 For instance, you may choose to allow assigning the same interest codes to a constituent who has written in about the same issue before, but to prompt with a warning if attempting to assign them the same letter code they've received within the past year.

-- Start by clicking the gear-shaped icon in the upper right corner, and then select Settings.
+- Start by clicking the Gear icon in the upper right corner, and then select Mail Rules from the drop-down.

 - You will see options for all possible activity types - correspondence, casework, flag, and tour.
 Typically offices are most concerned with not sending duplicate letters for correspondence activities.
 Choose whether you want to "allow," "disallow," or "prompt" if attempting to assign a previously received letter, group, or interest code.
 If you choose "Prompt" or "Disallow" for previously received letters, set the number of days.
 In the example below, a prompt will appear if attempting to assign a previously received letter if that earlier letter was assigned within the past year.
 However, no prompts will appear if attempting to assign a previously assigned interest or group code.